dotnet/WatsonTcp/README.md

 If you'd like to contribute, please jump right into the source code and create a pull request, or, file an issue with your enhancement request.

+## New in v6.3.2

+### Listener Reliability

+WatsonTcp now keeps the server listener running when the underlying TCP accept call hits a transient connection reset or abort before a client is fully established.

+Key improvements include:

+- recover from accept-time `SocketError.ConnectionReset` and `SocketError.ConnectionAborted` without stopping the accept loop
+- preserve exception reporting through `ExceptionEncountered` and add warning-level listener logging
+- add regression coverage for accept-loop recovery after a reset

 ## New in v6.3.1

 ### Performance